Minors in Anthropology

 Specific criteria for the minor are:

-• 15 credits plus at least 160 hours of engaged/service learning experience that is set within a pre-agreed framework for reporting, reflection, and assessment.
+• Five courses plus at least 160 hours of engaged/service learning experience that is set within a pre-agreed framework for reporting, reflection, and assessment.
+See the Community Engagement Framework document.

 • ANTHR 1900: Global Engagements: Living & Working in a Diverse World (4 credits)**

-• Remaining credit requirements toward the minor may be satisfied with electives drawn from the interdisciplinary list of approved courses.
-(6-7 credits).
+• Two electives of at least 3 credits each drawn from the interdisciplinary list of approved courses.
 These courses feature public service/community engagement components and provide skills, concepts, and knowledge critical to understanding public service, engagement, and social justice.
-Students may also use one area studies course relevant to their engaged/service learning experience to contribute to the elective credit requirement.
+There are many new courses every year.
+Please check with the DUS and faculty advisor for other similar courses that may be substituted.

 • No S/U classes will be accepted; all classes must be taken for a letter grade.